rafalpiwnik/game-scoreboard/README.md

 # game-scoreboard

-- game delete: hard vs soft delete
+- game delete: to remove from scoreboard I assumed hard delete
-- assuming scores cannot be negative and should be validated
+- scores: i assumed that scores are always positive integers and should be validated
+- team names: using some country enum would be more robust, but went with strings for simplicity